zzINFO303/zzINFO303.github.io/pages/about.md

 My research interests lie at the intersection of human-AI interaction, large language models, and software engineering.
 I’m particularly interested in how humans collaborate with intelligent systems to solve complex, technical problems—such as programming, debugging, and code comprehension.<br>

 Outside the classroom, I’ve contributed to several research projects that combine empirical analysis with practical applications.
 Currently, I’m a research intern in the Human-Centered Software Systems Lab at Purdue University, where I collaborate on studies involving large language models (LLMs) and code generation.
-One of our recent papers, Where Do Large Language Models Fail When Generating Code, was published at the International Conference on Software Engineering (ICSE).
+One of our recent papers, Where Do Large Language Models Fail When Generating Code, was published at the International Conference on Software Engineering (ICSE). <br>

 You can view my [CV here](https://github.com/zzINFO303/zzINFO303.github.io/blob/main/assets/files/resume.pdf).